stevefoga/landsat-tools/landsat-qa-qgis-toolbox/README.md

 * General code cleanup needed once complete.
 * Documentation needs re-worked to be compliant with standards of host institution.

-* (Optional) Include any other features included in (Landsat QA ArcGIS Toolbox)[https://github.com/USGS-EROS/landsat-qa-arcgis-toolbox].
+* (Optional) Include any other features included in [Landsat QA ArcGIS Toolbox](https://github.com/USGS-EROS/landsat-qa-arcgis-toolbox).

 ## Installation